quixio/quix-docs/docs/platform/tutorials/image-processing/web-ui.md

 Follow these steps to deploy the **web UI service**:

-1. Navigate to the Samples and locate `TFL image processing UI`.
+1. Navigate to the code samples and locate `TFL image processing UI`.

 2. Click `Setup & deploy`.